Pinky and the Brain: Music

-As with Animaniacs, Pinky and the Brain was scored by a team of composers, led by Emmy-Award-winning composer Richard Stone.
+As with Animaniacs, Pinky and the Brain was scored by a team of five composers, led by Emmy Award-winning composer Richard Stone.
 This team included Steven Bernstein and Julie Bernstein, who also orchestrated and sometimes conducted the 40-piece orchestra.
-The recordings were done on Stage A on the Warner Bros lot, the same stage (and with the same piano) where Carl Stalling recorded his Looney Tunes music.
+It was recorded at the Eastwood Scoring Stage, which was used by Carl Stalling for his work on Looney Tunes.
 The theme song for Pinky and the Brain was composed by Richard Stone with lyrics by Tom Ruegger.

 Two versions of the opening sequence and theme, with slightly different lyrics, were used during the Animaniacs segments.
 In the first version, Yakko, Wakko, and Dot (voiced respectively by Paulsen, Harnell, and MacNeille) popped up in the lab and sang the theme while letting the two mice out of their cage.
 The second, later version had the singers off-camera as the Brain picked the lock on the cage door with a small needle to free himself and Pinky.
 On the Pinky and the Brain series, the theme gained an additional two verses and was sung by Harnell, Dorian Harewood, Jim Cummings, and Paulsen.

 The score sometimes includes references to classical music.
 For example, in the episode where the Brain builds a new papier-mâché Earth, the theme from the 2nd and 4th movements of Dvořák's New World Symphony can be heard throughout the episode.
 The episode Napoleon Brainaparte makes frequent reference to the French anthem, La Marseillaise, while in the episode in which Pinky becomes the artist "Pinkasso", Mussorgsky's Pictures at an Exhibition can be heard.

 Animation

+Pinky and the Brain was key frame produced by Warner Bros.
+Animation under contract with Animated F/X systems in Sherman Oaks California.
+All individual episode scene backgrounds were created by Warner Bros. background artists, then digitally scanned and color corrected.
+All characters and scene props were ink and painted digitally then sent abroad for final animation and filming at the following offshore studios.
 Like Animaniacs, most of the original Pinky and the Brain segments used a variety of animation studios, including Tokyo Movie Shinsha, StarToons, Wang Film Productions, and AKOM.
 The bulk of the episodes created outside of Animaniacs (seasons 2 and beyond) were produced by Rough Draft Studios, Wang Film Productions and AKOM.
 The only episode that was animated by Tokyo Movie Shinsha on the spin-off series was A Pinky and the Brain Christmas.